theLauA/cacraus/README.md

 - Replace Contact Page with Story Page, but I don't like the current layout since the pictures look pretty out of places.

 8/8/2016
-- Tried to use external js file so the html files would be more clean, but the format for js files are unclear online and it took me a while to realize that I shouldn't use "<script>" in a js file, at least that was the case for Chrome.
+- Tried to use external js file so the html files would be more clean, but the format for js files are unclear online and it took me a while to realize that I shouldn't use "script" in a js file, at least that was the case for Chrome.

 - Found a bug/decide flaw that div would overlap which destoryed my formating, an easy fix would be making everything float left which I doubted would be optimal.